earthly/website/blog/_posts/2021-09-22-awk-examples.md

 08488f220f76
 3b7fc673649f
 ```
-You can combine that last one with a regex to focus in on a line you care about.
-Here I stop postgres, regardless of its name:
+You can combine that last one with a regex to focus on a line you care about.
+Here I stop `postgres`, regardless of its tag name:
 ```
 docker stop "$(docker ps -a |  awk '/postgres/{ print $1 }')"
 ```
-And so on.
 You get the idea.
-If you have a table of space delimited text returned by some tool then Awk can easily slice and dice it.
+If you have a table of space-delimited text returned by some tool then Awk can easily slice and dice it.

 ## Awk Scripting Examples